The Naked and the Dead: Dehumanization of soldiers

+Loneliness

-Loneliness: Loneliness acted as an equalizer among soldiers and officers during the Second World War.
+Loneliness acted as an equalizer among soldiers and officers during the Second World War.
 Despite divisions of rank, economic, political, sexuality, or class, loneliness was a universal phenomenon among soldiers and officers during the Second World War.
 Furthermore, this factored into the construction of brotherhood in wartime.
 In The Naked and the Dead, Goldstein feels a connection and a sort of alliance with Roth in their Jewish heritage.
 Although the men in the platoon do have a sense of brotherhood with one another, they still feel alone during their deployment.

 Throughout the novel, the men long for women and deeper friendships.
 Roth, for example, wishes to have someone whom he “could talk to seriously.”
 He realizes that he doesn’t know his own comrades very well, since everyone he met when he initially entered the Army was either killed or reassigned.
 The men degrade women through the narrative; however, the absence of women factors into their reaction to disparage women, whose presence on the front lines was limited.

+Death

-Death: The men are faced with unexpected deaths, such as Hennessey's, Wilson, Hearn, Roth, and Gallagher’s wife who dies during childbirth.
+The men are faced with unexpected deaths, such as Hennessey's, Wilson, Hearn, Roth, and Gallagher’s wife who dies during childbirth.
 It is clear death surrounds them and their lives could be taken away in any moment.
 Cummings, having been surrounded by Army deaths the majority of his career, still never warms to the smell of rotting corpses.
 Red, like the other soldiers, realizes he or one of his comrades could be killed any minute.
 Even when they grew used to death and saw it as "large and devastating and meaningless.
 Men who were killed were nearly men no longer around", a comrade's death would cause "the idea of death [to be] fresh and terrifying again".
 This fear of death also had a negative impact on the mental health and sanity of the men.
 For instance, Red states, "Goddam Army gets you so you're afraid to turn around".
 The men began to have a pessimistic view of life believing "All dead things... everything lives to die".
 This was especially so since "that's all [soldiers] can ever do in the Army, sit and think" which caused the thoughts and fears of death to be constant and prevalent.